Off-the-Beaten Path Amalfi Coast

 A gift for my parents

-This is my last tip, and I share it because I’ve heard the Amalfi Coast is quite busy during the summer months and into October even!
+This is my last tip, and I share it because I’ve heard the Amalfi Coast is quite busy during the summer months and even into October!

 • Less traffic and fewer tourists